 Summary: You need good bladder habits for a healthy life.

 Summary: Incontinence is the unwanted and involuntary leakage of urine or faeces.
 It affects people from all cultures and it is not normal.
 The good news is incontinence can be treated, and in many cases cured.
-On this page you'll find information in English to help you learn more about healthy bladder and bowel habits.
+This flyer advertises that information is available in various languages.

 Title: Instructions for a mid-stream urine specimen for men and women

 Summary: Instructions for both men and women on how to provide a mid-stream urine specimen for a urine test.

 Title: Kidney transplant factsheet: Treatment option

 Summary: When kidney failure becomes very advanced, your kidneys are so damaged they can no longer do their job.
 A transplant is a treatment for kidney failure but it is not a cure.
 A transplant potentially offers a more active life and a longer life, free from dialysis as well as dietary restrictions.
 However, your new kidney needs a lifetime of care.